Webmoss/grasp/README.md

    - Scale the platform to accommodate more users, educational tracks, and content creators.
    - Enhance features and functionalities based on user feedback.
    - Expand $GRASP token and NFT ecosystem based on user engagement.

-**Implementation Timeline:**

-1. **Phase 1: Planning and Design (Month 1-2):**
-   - Define project scope and requirements.
-   - Design user interface and user experience.
-   - Plan integration with EDU Chain and EduFi.

-2. **Phase 2: Development (Month 3-6):**
-   - Develop core LMS functionalities.
-   - Integrate Web3Auth for user authentication.
-   - Build and integrate EduFi dapps for grants, loans, learning, and earning.
-   - Develop content creation and sharing tools for creators.

-3. **Phase 3: Testing and Deployment (Month 7-8):**
-   - Conduct comprehensive testing (functional, security, and performance).
-   - Deploy the platform on EDU Chain.
-   - Launch initial onboarding and educational tracks.
-   - Roll out features for content creators to share and monetize their work.

-4. **Phase 4: Post-Launch and Scaling (Month 9-12):**
-   - Monitor platform performance and user feedback.
-   - Scale the platform to accommodate more users, educational tracks, and content creators.
-   - Enhance features and functionalities based on user feedback.

 ## Technical Details